 John Deere Historical Trademarks

-One of the world’s most recognized corporate logos, the leaping deer trademark has been a symbol of quality John Deere products for more than 135 years.
+One of the world’s most recognized corporate logos, the leaping deer trademark has been a symbol of quality John Deere products since 1876.
 Here's the story of its evolution.

 The first trademark using the leaping deer was registered in 1876, although registration papers indicated the mark had been in use for three years.
 John Deere was well established in Moline by this time.
 The company was producing more than 60,000 plows a year, which were commonly referred to as ‘Moline plows’ because of the factory location.
 Obviously, there was a need for an official registered trademark.
 An official trademark was also the only protection against copying and deception.

 This trademark shows a deer bounding over a log.
 It‘s interesting that this original trademark shows a type of deer common to Africa.
 The native North American white-tailed deer is portrayed in future trademarks.

 The second version of the John Deere trademark was being used by 1910 and registered in 1912.
 The deer again was shown leaping over a log.
 However, there was more detail and definition this time.
 The slogan "The Trade Mark of Quality Made Famous by Good Implements" first appears here, extending across the bottom.

 In 1936, the company's standardization committee saw a need to "better adapt the trademark for stenciling on products."
 In response, the deer became a solid silhouette removing all the detail from the previous artwork.
 This change, combined with the outstretched legs, provided a stronger, more recognizable profile.